Question: Why do I keep throwing up on period? Is vomiting first day of period sign of pregnancy?

 I’ve had a pregnancy test done, but my hubby says its too early to confirm yet after a negative result.
 When can I take another pregnancy test, and is it possible it might not be pregnancy?

-Apart from being a sign of period coming, nausea and vomiting could be a sign of pregnancy.
-So, if you are expecting your period, and then experience nausea, vomiting, heavy breasts, back pain, and light vaginal bleeding it could be pregnancy.
+Apart from being a sign of period coming, nausea and vomiting could also be a sign of pregnancy.
+However, PMS and early pregnancy can feel very similar.
+So, if you are expecting your period, and then experience nausea, vomiting, heavy or sore breasts, back pain, and light vaginal bleeding, it could be pregnancy — especially if your period is late or much lighter than usual.
+In that case, it is better to do a home pregnancy test and repeat it a few days later if it is still negative and your period has not come.
+Mayo Clinic

 This article explains why you are throwing up during period, other signs that may indicate you are already pregnant, and when to worry and see a doctor as quickly as possible.